Riea-ku/Fellowship.AI_NLP_Challenge_IMDB50K/README.md

 ### 🔍 What Makes This Special
-- **Human-like text understanding**: Expands "OMG that plot twist!" into proper analysis
+- Human-like text understanding: Expands "OMG that plot twist!" into proper analysis
-- **Error analysis**: Shows me exactly where it gets confused (we all have our blind spots)
+- Error analysis: Shows me exactly where it gets confused (we all have our blind spots)
-- **Visual storytelling**: Because numbers alone can't capture the drama of sentiment
+- Visual storytelling: Because numbers alone can't capture the drama of sentiment

 ## 🎥 The Dataset Drama
 Using the [IMDB 50K Review Dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) - a balanced mix of: